nerdkey/nerdtools_badbot_iptables/README.md

 Using the latest information from the NerdTools Bad Bots Intrusion & Spam detection database, this script works with iptables to reject access for known bots.

 ###How does it work?###
-This bash script is to be periodically ran via crontab and works by downloading a list of recent bad IP addresses using cURL.
-Each IP address is parsed into an iptables rule which denies further access for known bad hosts.
+This simple bash script is to be periodically ran via crontab and works by downloading a list of recent bad IP addresses using cURL.
+Each IP address is then parsed into an iptables rule which denies access for known bad hosts.

-Designed with flexability in mind, existing firewall rules will be saved before any new ones are added.
+Designed with flexability in mind, existing firewall rules will be saved before any new ones are added, duplicates are then removed and previous rules will be added back.

 ###Requirements###
 * Crontab